DipannitaOrni/Lexi/README.md

 # 📖 Lexi

-### Text that adapts to *how you read* — not the other way around.
+### Text that adapts to *how you read* not the other way around.

 **Every document assumes one kind of reader.
-Lexi rewrites it for the rest of us, and checks its own work before it hands anything back.**
+Lexi rewrites it for the rest of us and checks its own work before it hands anything back.**

 <p align="center">
   <img width="1548" height="791" alt="Lexi workspace" src="https://github.com/user-attachments/assets/b96effd3-1f1c-47c8-9551-58c986a98ec7" />